 College Credit Courses through NDSCS

-ITV from High School (Online from SRCTC)
+ITV from High School

+(Online from SRCTC)

-COURSE TITLE: CONCEPTS OF FITNESS AND WELLNESS (HPER 100) DUAL CREDIT (Spring Semester) through Southeast Region career & Technology Center Wahpeton Grades 10-12; 2 Semester hours.
+COURSE TITLE: CONCEPTS OF FITNESS AND WELLNESS (HPER 100) DUAL CREDIT

+(Spring Semester) through Southeast Region Career & Technology Center Wahpeton

 COURSE DESCRIPTION: A course designed for students of all ages that teaches the facts about exercise and physical fitness.
 This course is designed to teach the student the role of physical activity in maintaining adequate health and improved quality of life.
 This course also teaches students how to assess, develop and implement a complete lifetime fitness and wellness program and its components.
 The course is designed to incorporate these ideas through lecture and activity.